Rabina4363sf/how-to-change-the-width-of-the-vertical-scrollbar-in-wpf-treeview-/README.md

-# How to change the width of the vertical scrollbar in WPF TreeView (SfTreeView)?
+# How to change the width of the vertical scrollbar in WPF TreeView?

 ## About the sample